-When you hire a Las Vegas criminal defense lawyer, you have the best chance of fighting your case and preserving your freedom and innocence.
+When you hire a Las Vegas DUI lawyer, you have the best chance of fighting your case and preserving your freedom and innocence.

 If you are facing a DUI charge, it is important to be knowledgeable about what your punishments will be if you lose.
 As mentioned, the punishments for DUIs are severe and are not necessarily more lenient for your first offense.

 With a DUI, you can expect jail time, fines, as well as other punishments.
 Nevada has a minimum jail time, meaning that most people who are convicted of a DUI charge have to spend time behind bars.

 For your first DUI, you can be expected to be charged with a misdemeanor.
 Though this is not as severe as a felony charge, it still remains on your record and may have significant consequences for you down the road.

 The jail time for a first DUI misdemeanor offense can range anywhere from two to 180 days.
 In some situations, a judge may offer 48 to 96 hours of community service in lieu of jail time, but this is not guaranteed.
 It’s best to expect jail time from your DUI offense.

 First-time DUI offenders must also pay a minimum fine of $400.

 Finally, you will have to put an ignition interlock device (IID) on your car.
 The length of time you have to keep it on your car varies depending on your BAC at the time of your arrest.
 If it was under .18%, the interlocking device will stay for 185 days.
 If your BAC was over .18%, the IID must stay for one to three years.